ImLovinIt/nightscout-sisensingcgm-uploader/README.md

 - Install a packet capture app on your spare phone. eg. Http traffic capture for iOS.
 PCAPdroid for andriod.
 - Install the required certificate as per the packet capture app instructions.
 - Scan Sisensing app on your spare phone.
 - Find an entry with API address that looks like this `https://api.sisensing.com/follow/app/follow/1234567890/glucose` for A4 (14 days) models or `https://api.sisensing.com/lite-sense-app/follow/info?followId=1234567890` for the 18 months model.
+This is your `ss_url`.
 - Under `Response` json file, you should see a list of glucose entries.
 Congrats.
 You find the correct one.
 - Under `Request header`, find `Authorization:Bearer abcd...1234`. `abcd...1234` is your `ss_token`.
 - If Sisensing app is reinstalled or logged in on another device with the same phone number, you may need to repeat the above step.